Did Human Sacrifice Help People Form Complex Societies?

 To put that question another way, were human societies able to grow so large and complex because cruel practices like human sacrifice shored them up, or because human sacrifice was abandoned in favor of other forms of social glue—notably, major religions like Christianity?

 Human sacrifice is defined as the ritualized, religiously motivated killing of a human being.
 It is no longer sanctioned by any state, but it was once practiced by societies across the globe.
-Chiefs and priests routinely strangled, bludgeoned, drowned, and burned their victims to death, to please various ancestors or deities.
-Invariably, those ordaining the sacrifices were of higher status than their victims, prompting researchers to ask if the violence served a social purpose—namely, keeping the lower orders in line.
-“Social elites used human sacrifice as a tool to instill fear and show their power,” says Joseph Watts of the Max Planck Institute for the Science of Human History in Jena, Germany.
+Chiefs and priests routinely strangled, bludgeoned, drowned, and burned their victims to death in order to please various ancestors or deities.
+Invariably, those ordaining the sacrifices were of higher status than their victims, prompting researchers to ask whether the violence served a social purpose—namely, keeping the lower orders in line.
+“Social elites used human sacrifice as a tool to instill fear and show their power,” Joseph Watts of the Max Planck Institute for the Science of Human History in Jena, Germany, says.
 “As far as tools go, it was a pretty bloody and dramatic one.”

-Though human sacrifice is a thing of the past, Watts and others believe that understanding what motivated it is still relevant, because other manifestations of extreme inequality do persist—slavery, for example.
-If they could identify the purpose human sacrifice served, then perhaps they could propose more humane ways of achieving that purpose, thereby making the world a better place.
+Though human sacrifice is a thing of the past, Watts and others believe that understanding what motivated it is still relevant because other manifestations of extreme inequality do persist—slavery, for example.
+If they could identify the purpose human sacrifice served, then perhaps they could propose more-humane ways of achieving that purpose, thereby making the world a better place.

 The question of the social function of human sacrifice is not new, but until recently efforts to answer it have drawn purely on anecdotal evidence.
 For Harvey Whitehouse, an anthropologist at the University of Oxford, that approach is deeply flawed, because it allows researchers to cherry-pick the evidence that supports their pet theories.
 A better method, he says, is to pool data about large numbers of historical societies in databases, and test theories against them.